JuliaInterop/CxxWrap.jl/README.md

 The functions are passed to Julia either as raw function pointers (for regular C++ functions that  don't need argument or return type conversion) or std::functions (for lambda expressions and automatic conversion of arguments and return types).
 The Julia side of this package wraps all this into Julia methods automatically.

+For this to work, the user must have a C++ compiler installed which supports C++17 (e.g. GCC 7, clang 5; for macOS users that means Xcode 9.3).

 ## What's the difference with Cxx.jl?
 With [Cxx.jl](https://github.com/Keno/Cxx.jl/) it is possible to directly access C++ using the `@cxx` macro from Julia.
 So when facing the task of wrapping a C++ library in a Julia package, authors now have two options: